MichaelMammoliti/autobind/README.md

 # autobind
-This utility binds a context all class' methods.
+This utility binds a context to all class' methods.

 ## Usage
 ```